Classy-Endevours/serverless-dynamodb-starter/README.md

 `aws dynamodb list-tables --endpoint-url http://localhost:8000`

+**note**: You don't need to keep the server running for the project to run, project will start the database by default

 ### Install the dependencies

 This will be simplest step from above as you just need to fire 2 commands